jecklgamis/go-grpc-example/README.md

 ## grpc-go-example

-This is an example GRPC client and server, and gateway implementation.
+This is an example GRPC client, server, and gateway implementation.
 The server is a simple in-memory key-value store.

 ## Building